habiburrahmankhan/Abstractive_text_summarization/frontend/README.md

 # Attention Visualizer

 This is a tool to visualize the distribution of attention in a text-based sequence-to-sequence task such as summarization.
 As you hover your mouse over the decoded words, the tool shows a heatmap of attention over the source words.
-A demo can be seen [here]() (scroll down to "Example Output" section).
+A demo can be seen [here](https://habiburrahmankhan.github.io/Abstractive_text_summarization/frontend/index.html)
 ## To run

 To run the visualizer, run